Local systems and vanishing Maslov class: Introduction

 \section{Introduction}

-In this paper we give a short proof of the fact that a closed exact Lagrangian $L$ in the cotangent bundle $T^*X$ of a closed and connected manifold have Maslov index 0 and is homology equivalent to $X$.
-This was originally proved by the second author of this paper and Abouaid in \cite{MySympfib} and \cite{Abou1}.
+In this paper we give a short proof of the fact that a closed exact Lagrangian $L$ in the cotangent bundle $T^*X$ of a closed and connected manifold have vanishing Maslov class and is homology equivalent to $X$.
+This was originally proved by the second author of this paper and Abouzaid in \cite{MySympfib} and \cite{Abou1}.
 An alternate proof using micro local sheaf theory was given in \cite{Guillermou1}.
-The proof in this paper combine a few new ideas with ideas from those papers, \cite{Kragh2016} and \cite{FSS}.
-This new proof even works to generalize the statement to slightly more general Weinstein domains $W_X \supset D^*X$ to prove Theorem~\ref{thm:article:1} below.
+The proof in this paper combine a few new ideas with ideas from those papers and ideas from \cite{MR2373371}, \cite{Kragh2016} and \cite{FSS}.
+Our proof even generalizes the statement to slightly more general Weinstein domains $W_X \supset D^*X$ as in Theorem~\ref{thm:article:1} below.

 Let $X$ be a closed connected smooth manifold of dimension $n$.
 Let $W_X$ be a Weinstein domain obtained by inductively attaching sub-critical Weinstein handles to $D^*X$ over a small contractible patch in $X$.
 That is we fix a small $D^n \cong A \subset X$ and define $W_X$ by inductively attaching the Weinstein handles to $D^*X$ with attaching spheres over $S^*A$ (in the inductive process we allow later handles to attach onto the previously attached handles and the part of $S^*A$ that remains as boundary).
 The assumption that $A$ is contractible implies $W_X \simeq X \vee B$ where $B$ is the underlying CW complex defined by the attaching (after collapsing $D^*A$ to a point).
 In particular, we have a retraction